The Federation of Boys Clubs – Founded in BELFAST, 1940.

-Life was different.
+Life in 1940 was very different.
 The second world war was on and we were a male only organisation.
 That seems strange now, but that’s the way it was.

 Over the years we’ve changed too.

-The activities we organise, the facilities we provide and the services we offer move with the interests and needs of young people and our member organisations.
+The activities we organise, the facilities we provide and the services we offer move with the interests and needs of young people, our member organisations and the time in which we live.
 Our offices have been in different places and along the way there have been good and difficult times.

 Boys & Girls Clubs (NI) focuses on young people and those who work with them.